alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.

-The 'restorative justice' term was coined in 1970 in the context of social work and justice systems, but the restorative practice has its roots in indigenous practices employed in cultures all over the world.

 ## 3. Restorative Practice

 We want to establish a Code of Conduct that focuses on creating a welcoming and safe environment for